Kanwar245/A2/README.md

 If buxfer is run without any arguments, it starts in interactive mode, i.e. it will display a prompt and wait for the above commands at the command line.
 If run with one argument, it expects this argument to be the name of a file that contains one buxfer command per line (the commands are those from the list above) and will execute those commands from the file.

-Starter code
+## Code

-The a2 directory in your repository contains a Makefile and three files called buxfer.c, lists.h, and lists.c that provide the implementation of a skeleton of the buxfer data structures. buxfer.c provides the code to read and parse the user commands described above, and then calls the corresponding C function that implements the functionality of a user command.
+The repository contains a Makefile and three files: buxfer.c, lists.h, and lists.c that provide the implementation of a skeleton of the buxfer data structures. buxfer.c provides the code to read and parse the user commands described above, and then calls the corresponding C function that implements the functionality of a user command.
 When run without command line arguments, buxfer will wait for commands from the console (standard input); when run with a filename as a command line argument, it will read commands from the specified input file.
-Read the starter code carefully to familiarize yourself with how it works.

 Function prototypes for all functions implementing the various user commands are provided in lists.h.
-So that the starter code compiles without errors, these functions are currently implemented in lists.c as stubs (i.e. functions whose body is empty except for the return statement).
-In addition, there are prototypes and stub implementations for a number of helper functions that you will use to implement the user command functions.
-Your task will be to complete the implementation of all these functions.

-You can compile the starter code using the provided Makefile.
-You simply need to run the command make (without any arguments) inside your a2 directory.
+You can compile the code using the provided Makefile.
+You simply need to run the command make (without any arguments) inside the toplevel directory containing all the required files.
 This will create an executable called buxfer.
-(We will talk about how Makefiles work in the next lecture.)

-We have also provided a sample input file batch_commands.txt that contains a series of buxfer user commands that buxfer will execute in batch mode if run with the name of the file as a command line argument.
+The sample input file batch_commands.txt contains a series of buxfer user commands that buxfer will execute in batch mode if run with the name of the file as a command line argument.
-Your tasks

-You will complete the functions defined in lists.c.
-The comment above each function stub further explains the behaviour of the function and sometimes gives some implementation tips.

-Note that you are not allowed to modify buxfer.c or lists.h.
-The only C file you are modifying is lists.c.
-You may add new functions to lists.c but do not change the names or prototypes of the functions we have given you.

-Part I: Managing groups (20%)

-Start by building a solution that only manages the groups.
-I.e. implement the add_group and list_groups commands.
-This will involve completing the following C functions.

-    int add_group(Group **group_list, const char *group_name)
-    void list_groups(Group *group_list)
-    Group *find_group(Group *group_list, const char *group_name)

-Part II: Managing users (40%)

-Next, write the code for the functions that are called for the user commands add_user, remove_user, list_users, user_balance, and under_paid.

-    int add_user(Group *group, const char *user_name)
-    int remove_user(Group *group, const char *user_name)
-    int list_users(Group *group)
-    int user_balance(Group *group, const char *user_name)
-    int under_paid(Group *group)

-Your code for the add_user, remove_user, and user_balance functions above should use the following helper function, which you also need to implement (again, a stub is provided):

-    User *find_prev_user(Group *group, const char *user_name)

-Part III: Managing transactions (40%)

-Write the following two functions that implement the functionality for the user commands add_xct and recent_xcts.

-    int add_xct(Group *group, const char *user_name, double amount) int recent_xct(Group *group, long num_xct)

-At this point, you will also implement the following helper function and add calls to it in your remove_user function.

-    void remove_xct(Group *group, const char *user_name)

-Error handling

-The comments for the functions you are to implement define nearly all the error conditions you might encounter and tell you how to handle them.
-The main additional expectation is that you check the return value from malloc and terminate the program if malloc fails.